 ‘M. Phillips Esq’ is noted as having ‘one loom’ in the 1796 Flax Growers survey.

 11. Molesworth Phillips’ in-laws.

 13. A French fleet of forty-five ships and some 15,000 men sailed from Brest (with Wolfe Tone on board) on 16th December 1796.
-Many eventually turned back due to severe storms but some four hundred troops were landed at Bantry, only to be annihilated by local yeomanry units.
+Many eventually turned back due to severe storms but around four hundred troops did manage to land at Bantry, only to be annihilated by local yeomanry units.

 14. Cavalry units were set up and maintained in Termonfeckin by Wallop, William and Harry Brabazon in the 1790s and the first decade of the 1800s.
 See CLAJ 1976, p291.